rmmcguire7633/Integration2/README.md

-# Insult
+# Integration
-This is a program that generates random insults
+This is a program that go over topics from cop2600